chaos-mesh/chaos-mesh/doc/DEVELOP.md

 The tutorial is listed here
 - [ ] Set up your development environment
 - [ ] Develop a helloworld chaos
-- [ ] Internal design of each component
 - [ ] Add facilities to chaos daemon